blindFS/blog-raw/_posts/2013-07-28-boring-stuffs.md

 \ }
 {% endhighlight %}

-actually I don't use tagbar ofen,but sometimes it is more efficient than simple search.
+actually I don't use tagbar often,but sometimes it is more efficient than simple search.

 #### my first simple jekyll plugin ------ xiami tag for liquid template